pgalko/BambooAI/README.md

 exploratory: bool - If set to True, the LLM will evaluate the user's question and select an "Expert" that is best suited to address the question (experts: Internet Search Specialist, Data Analisys Theoretician, Data Analyst).
 For instance, if the task involves code generation/execution, it will generate a task list detailing the steps, which will subsequently be sent to the LLM as a prompt for the next action.
 This method is particularly effective for vague user prompts, but it might not perform as efficiently with more specific prompts.
 The default setting is True.

 local_code_model: str - Takes a name of the localy installed open source model.
 It will use this model instead of an Open AI model to generate the code.
-The currently supported models: WizardCoder-15B-V1.0 and WizardCoder-15B-1.0-GPTQ.
-For use with free Colab use WizardCoder-15B-1.0-GPTQ.
+For use with free Colab use 13B/15B GPTQ models.
 Requires for the model to be downloaded from Hugging Faces which can take awhile.
 If used in Colab you will need to change the runtime type and use the GPU hardware accelerator for this option to work.
 Default None.

 e.g. bamboo = BambooAI(df, debug=True, vector_db=True, llm_switch=True, search_tool=True, exploratory=True)
-     bamboo = BambooAI(df,debug=False, vector_db=False, exploratory=True, llm_switch=False, search_tool=True, local_code_model='WizardCoder-15B-1.0-GPTQ')
+     bamboo = BambooAI(df,debug=False, vector_db=False, exploratory=True, llm_switch=False, search_tool=True, local_code_model='WizardCoder-15B-1.0')
 ```

 Run in a loop